vanderheim/dog-find/README.md

 - [Testing](#testing)

 ### Live Demo
 A live demo of this application has been deployed to Heroku.
-You can visit it at the follow url below:
+You can visit it at the url below:

 http://dog-find.herokuapp.com/